How to Study for the SAT: Free Resources, Advice, & More

-Preparing to take the SAT can be nerve-wracking, but you'll be ready to succeed if you use study resources and allow yourself enough time to prepare.
-Here’s what you need to know about the exam and where to find free study resources!
+Preparing to take the SAT can feel intimidating, but you can succeed if you use practice resources and allow yourself enough time to study!
+Here are some important things to know about studying for the SAT.

 Understand how the SAT is structured

-Knowing what to expect on the exam and how much time you’ll have allotted within each section can help you manage your time the day of.
+Knowing what to expect on the exam and how much time you’ll have allotted within each section can help you manage your time on it.
 Each section includes some multiple choice questions, so be sure to read our guide on how to answer them here.
 Here's a breakdown of the different sections within the SAT:

-- Writing and Language: 35-minute section with 44 questions (about 48 seconds per question)
+- Writing and Language: 35-minute section with 44 multiple-choice questions.

 Source: College Board

-There are so many great, free, SAT study resources available to you!
-Here are some places to get them.
+There are many great and completely free SAT study resources available to students!
+Here are a few:

-The makers of the SAT teamed up with Khan Academy to build FREE personalized study and practice plans for students taking the exam!
-Through your personalized plan, you can take one of 8 practice SAT exams and have access to thousands of practice questions, videos, lessons, and test-taking tips and strategies.
-Creating an account is required to get started.
+The College Board teamed up with Khan Academy to build free personalized study and practice plans for students.
+Through your personalized plan, you can take one of eight practice SAT exams and access thousands of practice questions, videos, lessons, and test-taking tips and strategies.
+Creating an account is required to use these resources.

-Princeton Review has a free SAT practice test - after you take it, you’ll receive a score report detailing your strengths and weaknesses on the exam.
+Princeton Review has a free online SAT practice test.
+After you take it, you’ll receive a score report detailing your strengths and weaknesses on the exam to help you focus your studying.
 They also hold free webinars about college application essays, why taking the SAT matters, and more!

 Union Test Prep by Become

-This site has free SAT practice tests and 200 practice questions– all you need to do is create an account to access them.
-You'll need to pay to access their bonus content, but there is enough free content to help you feel well-prepared!
+This site has free SAT practice tests and 280 practice questions– all you need to do is create an account to access them.